 If you want a printable version of this AIP Food List, you can grab one in my Paleo & AIP Freebie Library under the AIP section.

 It'll be handy to keep in your pantry or kitchen to know what you can and cannot eat while on the elimination part of the Autoimmune Protocol.
-Note: This list isn't as updated as the post as I'm constantly adding foods to the post as I learn of them.
+Note: This list isn't as updated as the post as I'm constantly adding foods to the post as I learn of them, so if you have a question about a food not on the list, check here.

 FREQUENTLY ASKED QUESTIONS